-The Asheboro City Schools System does not discriminate on the basis of race, color, national origin, sex, or disability.
+The Asheboro City Schools System does not discriminate on the basis of race, ethnic origin, religion, marital status, sex, sexual orientation, gender identity, physical or other disability, or age.
 If anyone feels that discrimination has occurred on the basis of any of the above, he/she should contact:

-Mr. Jordi Roman, Director of Student Support Services Mrs. Carla Freemyer, Executive Director of Human Resources Dr. Wendy Rich, Assistant Superintendent for Curriculum and Instruction
+- Mrs. Gayle Higgs, Director of Support Services - Mrs. Carla Freemyer, Executive Director of Human Resources - Dr. Wendy Rich, Assistant Superintendent of Curriculum and Instruction - Mrs. Tracie Ross, Director of Exceptional Children Services

-Mr. Ray Horton, Director of Exceptional Children Services All employees and students should be free of unlawful discrimination, harassment, and bullying as a part of a safe, orderly, caring, and inviting working and learning environment.
+All employees and students should be free of unlawful discrimination, harassment, and bullying as a part of a safe, orderly, caring, and inviting working and learning environment.
 The board expressly prohibits unlawful discrimination, harassment, or bullying, including on the basis of membership in a socially distinct group, such as race, ethnicity, color, national origin, sex, sexual orientation, gender identity, pregnancy, religion, age, or disability.

 The board also prohibits retaliation against an employee or student who has exercised any rights made available through state or federal law, including prohibiting retaliation for reporting violations of this policy.
 Any violation of this policy is considered a serious violation and appropriate action will be taken in response to a violation.
-(Nondiscrimination on the Basis of Disabilities, policy 1730/4022/7231, and Prohibition Against Discrimination, Harassment, and Bullying, policy 1710/4021/7230).
+(Discrimination and Harassment Prohibited by Federal Law, Policy 1710/4020/7230, Title IX Nondiscrimination on the Basis of Sex, Policy 1720/4030/7235 and Nondiscrimination on the Basis of Disabilities, Policy 1730/4022/7231).